OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:7

-They have also shut the doors of the porch and put out the lamps,
+They have also closed the doors of the porch and extinguished the lamps,
-and have not burned incense or offered burnt offerings in the holy place to the God of Israel.
+and have not burned incense or made burnt offerings in the holy place to the God of Israel.

 ## 2 Chronicles 29:8